Cleanly1/Fibonacci/README.md

 # Fibonacci numbers
-This is going to try showing fibonacci numbers in an intuitive way.
+This is going to try showing Fibonacci numbers in an intuitive way.

+This is one of my first projects I did when I started studying.
+I have now updated it a bit.

 In mathematics, the Fibonacci numbers, commonly denoted Fn form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.